Sparsest cut and eigenvalue multiplicities on low degree Abelian Cayley graphs: Preliminaries

-In this paper, we focus exclusively on undirected graphs which may have self-loops or multiedges, which we will refer to as graphs.
+In this paper, we study undirected graphs which may have self-loops or multiedges, which we refer to as graphs.
 We always use $n$ to denote the number of vertices in a graph $G$ and we assume $V(G) = [n]$.
 We denote by $\matA(G)\in \R^{n\times n}$ the normalized adjacency matrix,

-where $\deg_G(i)$ is the degree of $i$ in $G$.
+where $\deg_G(i)$ is the degree of $i$ in $G$ (counting a self-loop as degree 1).
 When the graph is regular we use $d$ to denote its degree.
 In some of these definitions we may omit $G$ when the context is clear.